AgneevMukherjee/agneev-blog/_posts/2022-01-24-YARoMNIST-dataset-the-preparation.markdown

 ## Gathering own data

 Eliminating all the bad images left something like 2500 images in all, well below the max limit of 10,000.
 In general, deep learning systems tend to perform better with more data, which meant that gathering more images snapped in different settings would be a good way to make the dataset more diverse and robust.
-My way of doing this was relatively straightforward – I clicked pictures of numbers I wrote myself in a variety of styles and conditions, and asked as many relatives and friends as I could, without their thinking I was crazy, to send me their handwritten Roman numerals.
+My way of doing this was relatively straightforward – I clicked pictures of numbers I wrote myself in a variety of styles and conditions, and asked as many relatives and friends as I could, without their thinking I was crazy, to send me their handwritten Roman numerals (thanks everyone!).
 Chopping the images into the individual numbers was a surprisingly time-consuming and laborious task, and one which made me appreciate afresh the challenges in gathering good quality data.
 Nevertheless, I was able to gather 300+ images for each number.
 At the time, I didn’t know whether these resembled the test data or not (spoiler: they didn't), but I anyway attempted to gather the most diverse set of images possible.
 Some samples are given below.

 ![Image_9](/agneev-blog/assets/img/img_1_9.png?raw=true){: width="125", height="100" }&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![Image_10](/agneev-blog/assets/img/img_1_10.png?raw=true){: width="125", height="100" }&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;